 Bergeron got pregnant with her first child at 21 while in law school.
 “As soon as the little line turned blue, it became clear that what I thought would be a no-brainer – abortion — was really excruciating,” says Bergeron.
 Another formative influence was the complete and utter disbelief of her peers that she would do something so stupid as to “keep” the baby and ruin her professional life.
 “That’s when I realized that women may have been liberated but liberation was achieved by excluding their reproductive abilities.
 I advocate for a complete liberation of women that includes the fact that they bear and deliver children.”

 Bergeron believes that equality is not achieved when women need to undergo such an invasive and damaging procedure to gain equal footing with men.
 She joins ProWomanProLife because she wants to change the system.

 Currently employed as an assistant to a federal Member of Parliament, Véronique Bergeron is also teaches biomedical ethics to Masters students at St-Paul University in Ottawa.
 She loves to write and talk and hopes to do both for a living someday.
-She lives on the outskirts of Ottawa with her husband of 14 years, 8 children, including recent twins, 2 cats and a German Shepherd.
+She lives on the outskirts of Ottawa with her husband of 14 years, nine children, including recent twins, two cats and a German Shepherd.
 She also blogs at Vie de Cirque.